Your questions answered

 How far do we cycle each day?

 It depends on the day and the tour you're on.
 Some days are designed to be shorter, either to offer active recovery after a hard ride day or to give us more time at an interesting project.
-But the average is about 55 miles or 90 km.
-You can see the various cycling grades and which tours are in those grades here.
+For the 'tour' style trips the average is about 55 miles or 90 km but for those trips where we stay in one location we'll run two rides a day, one shorter ride (around 30km) and a longer ride (up to 80km).

 Will I be able to do it?

 Absolutely.
+Without a doubt everyone can do it.
 If you dive in, commit yourself to it and do the training, you'll be amazed at what you can accomplish.

 Do you run any training weekends or rides?